open/close all folders

 - Failure Knight: Is practically torn inside-out over what happened between Munsu and Aji Tae, and somewhere deep down also blames himself for ultimately siding with Aji Tae.

-- Humanoid Abomination: What Aji Tea turns him into by the end.
+- Humanoid Abomination: What Aji Tae turns him into by the end.

-- Jerk with a Heart of Jerk <-> Jerk with a Heart of Gold: It really depends on who he's with at the time, or what his mood is like for that matter.
+- Jerk With A Heart Of Jerk: Whether he's this or Jerk with a Heart of Gold really depends on who he's with at the time, or what his mood is like for that matter.
 When he's feeling Ax-Crazy, he'll slaughter anyone and everyone in his way with a smile just for the hell of it.
 When he's feeling honorable, he's awfully considerate of the dead.
 Munsu tends to call him out on this.

 - Mercy Kill: Munsu grants him this by his request.